 (v) the development of the guidelines for participation of observers in closed meetings of the Commission and its subsidiary bodies which consider the Compliance Monitoring Report.

+[EU]: We note this work is still to be undertaken and still relevant, especially if the imbalance is addressed.
+The EU strongly supports keeping this para.

 PNA and Tokelau Response: agreed

 (v) the development of the guidelines for participation of observers in closed meetings of the Commission and its subsidiary bodies which consider the Compliance Monitoring Report.
 TCC shall consider any workplan and resourcing requirements to facilitate the work of the Secretariat in this regard.